saylordotorg/course_polsc201/Unit01.md

+---
+layout: default
+title: "POLSC201: Introduction to Western Political Thought"
+course_description: "An examination of the major texts and figures in the history of political thought, including Plato, Machiavelli, and Rousseau.
+Topics incldue power, justice, rights, law, and other issues pertaining to governance."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Polis** <span id="1"></span>
 *This first unit deals with the origins of Western thinking on the* *polis, which is the Greek word for city-state.
 We will read Plato’s